 - Loss of vision: Laparoscopic removal of pituitary tumors may cause damage to the optic chiasm.
 If there are vision problems before surgery, decompression and removal of the tumor may not restore normal visual function.

-- Pituitary damage: 5-10% occurs in the presence of large tumors.
-The medical team recommends hormonal replacement for life (cortisol, thyroid hormone, growth hormone, estrogen or testosterone).
+- Damage to the pituitary gland: 5-10% occurs in the presence of large tumors, and the medical team recommends hormonal replacement for life for some hormones (such as cortisol, thyroid hormone, growth hormone, estrogen, testosterone).

 - Diabetes insipidus: occurs due to damage to the posterior lobe of the pituitary, causes frequent urination and intense thirst, usually temporary and regresses within one to three days, can be controlled with medication.